Data driven isospin analysis of timelike octet baryons electromagnetic form factors and charmonium decay into baryon-anti-baryon: Summary and conclusion

 \section{Summary and conclusion}

 Based on the isospin analyses, the periodic oscillation structures of nucleon effective form factors in the timelike region are attributed to manifestation of light unflavored vector mesons.
-The continuum dipole part of proton and neutron EFFs is used to determine the range of the relative phase and {relative magnitude} between isoscalar and isovector component of EFFs.
+The continuum part of proton and neutron EFFs is used to determine the range of the relative phase and {relative magnitude} between isoscalar and isovector component of EFFs.
 We further point out that the relative phase is constrained by the phase difference between the oscillatory modulation of proton and neutron EFFs.
 The isospin analyses are extended to the angular distributions.
-Furthermore we successfully generalize the whole framework to the SU(3) octet baryons.
-An important result is that the range of the cross section of neutral $\Sigma$ hyperon channel can be predicted from the measured cross section of charged $\Sigma^\pm$ hyperon channel.
+Furthermore we successfully generalize the whole framework to the SU(3) octet baryons, {and it is in fact applicable to decuplet baryons as well \cite{BESIII:2019dve,BESIII:2021gca}.} An important result is that the range of the cross section of neutral $\Sigma$ hyperon channel can be predicted from the measured cross section of charged $\Sigma^\pm$ hyperon channel.

 Isospin violation in the isovector form factors of the nucleon are predicted to be originated from strange EMFFs as calculated by LQCD~\cite{Djukanovic:2019jtp} and by chiral perturbation theory~\cite{Kubis:2006cy}.
 At present the timelike $N\bar{N}$ data are not precise enough to explore these kind of contribution.
 Alternatively, we demonstrate that the precise data of $J/\psi$ and $\psi$(2S) decay allow for a first glimpse of the isospin non-conservation amplitudes within the same framework.